breyerjs/Automatic_Author_Identification/README.md

 	Author:
 		The Author class serves to organize all the texts from a particular author.
 Each Author object takes an author name and a filepath as arguments.
+In prsactice, the name argument is derived from the subdirectory name that holds the author's texts.
-On initialization, the object will create Novel objects from the files in the filepath given and all of its subfolders.
+		On initialization, the Author object will create Novel objects from the files in the filepath given and all of its subfolders.
 Then it stores all of those novel objects in a list named 'corpus'.

 PROGRAM FLOW: